Natural disasters are “unavoidable environmental events” that create significant life loss, injury, property damage, and dislocation.

 Epidemics are widespread infections in a community.
 By contrast, pandemics are widespread infections across multiple countries or continents.
-The COVID virus is the best-known example of an epidemic that turned into a global pandemic.
+The COVID-19 virus is the best-known example of an epidemic that became a global pandemic.

 However, epidemics don’t just occur from viruses.
 They can also occur from bacteria, parasites, fungi, or prions (infection agents).
 Epidemics such as Brazil’s 2015 Zika virus outbreak can also be vector-borne.

 Infestations like swarms of locusts might seem like something that only occurred during biblical times, but they are still genuine threats.

 Climate change is causing pest life cycles and behavior changes, allowing them to survive and reproduce.
 The pests can consume entire crops, which can then cause famine and increased food prices.

 Pest infestations can also lead to disease epidemics.
 This happened during the Bubonic Plague when fleas on rats spread the bacteria, which killed an estimated 25 million people.
 Malaria and Lyme disease are still spreading through pest infestations today.